Treasures of Vacheron Constantin

-Designed like an initiatory journey into the world of the 18th century watchmaking artisans, visitors were made to travel back in time through the 180 exceptional pieces from the heritage of the Geneva-based Manufacture, displayed over more than 600 metres.
-The watches illustrate the evolution of watchmaking, its industry and its craftsmanship, from the 18th century to the present day.
+Designed like an initiatory journey into the world of the 18th-century watchmaking artisans, visitors were made to travel back in time through the 180 exceptional pieces from the heritage of the Geneva-based Manufacture, displayed over more than 600 meters.
+The watches illustrate the evolution of watchmaking, its industry, and its craftsmanship, from the 18th century to the present day.

 Following the opening ceremony, guests were escorted to a cocktail reception held at the Glass Atrium of NMS, served with wine and canapés and regaled by the blue jazz vocals of Joanna Dong before being entering into the Dining Hall for a splendor Gala Dinner by Vacheron Constantin.